lloydkevin/hugo-wd/content/post/2007-03-31-very-fancy-menus-css-and-javascript.md

 [<img src="/wp-content/uploads/fancy_menu.gif" alt="fancy_menu.gif" title="fancy_menu.gif" border="0" height="59" width="451" />][1]

 All done with CSS And JavaScript.
 The implementation is also brilliantly simple.
 And it all fits in 1.5KB.
-What&#8217;s to lose?
+What's to lose?

-By the way, you can&#8217;t tell by the image, but the image under that ![][2]<span style="font-weight: bold">travel</span> menu; it moves with the mouse hover.
+By the way, you can't tell by the image, but the image under that ![][2]<span style="font-weight: bold">travel</span> menu; it moves with the mouse hover.
 Check it out: [Facny Menu][1].

  [1]: http://devthought.com/cssjavascript-true-power-fancy-menu/
  [2]: file:///C:/DOCUME%7E1/Baz/LOCALS%7E1/Temp/moz-screenshot-1.jpg